Mountlake Terrace High School: STEM education

 Mountlake Terrace is a registered Project Lead the Way magnet school.
 This national program aims to educate middle and high schoolers in STEM curriculum.
 The school offers engineering and robotics classes for college and university level credit if an AP exam is taken.
 The school offers college-level engineering classes that offer college credit through the College in the High School program at local Edmonds Community College.
 The school also offers several Advanced Placement classes.

 "Small schools" initiative

 In September 2003 the school reorganized under five "small schools," each with a specific emphasis: the Terrace Academy of Arts and Sciences; the Discovery School; the Innovation School; the Renaissance School; and the Achievement, Opportunity and Scholarship School.
 The school received a $833,000 grant in return for their participation.
 The effort was met with mixed reactions.
 Students were to stay in a school until their junior year, or to file a petition with a school administrator to transfer between programs.
 The "small schools" program ended in 2008, after which MTHS returned to a traditional high school format.

 Activities

-ASB

-Mountlake Terrace has an active leadership program that organizes and promotes events relating to the school.
-The Executive ASB, known as "The Big 6", consists of the President, Vice President, Secretary, Treasurer, Public Relations, and Historian.
-The Big 6 functions as the team of student leaders tasked with developing, planning, and implementing events that build positive school community and spirit such as fundraisers, community service, assemblies, and school dances.

 Theater department

 The Mountlake Terrace Theatre Department is a well-recognized program at the local, regional, state, and national levels.
-The Theatre program has represented Washington state at the International Thespian Festival, an international competition and conference, on three separate occasions.